GabrielvMarinho/Obsidian/Tech/Software/Sofwate tools/Docker/Docker.md

-A software development tool that helps bundle the code in images and containers to help standardize the development environment.
+A [[Container Builder]] and [[Container Runtime]] tool that helps bundle the code in images and containers to help standardize the development environment.

 ## Components